What’s margin investing?

 In this scenario, there’s an unrealized profit of $2,500 as opposed to $1,250 if you didn’t invest on margin and only bought as many shares of stock that you could with your available cash (50 shares for a total of $5,000).

-Note: Cryptocurrency positions are not accounted for in your portfolio value because cryptocurrencies are not securities, and they are custodied with our affiliate, Robinhood Crypto, LLC.
+Crypto positions aren’t accounted for in your investing portfolio value because they aren’t securities, which are custodied with our affiliate, Robinhood Crypto, LLC.

 Let’s say you deposit $5,000 in cash and borrow $5,000 on margin to buy 100 shares of a stock for $100 per share—for a total of $10,000.